Frijol/climate-change/GLOSSARY.md

 ## BSER
 best system of emission reduction

+## BTM
+behind the meter, i.e. on the consumer side of an electrical energy meter (used in discussion of where e.g. demand response takes place– if BTM, at the source of the demand)

 ## busbar
 a system of electrical conductors in a generating or receiving station on which power is concentrated for distribution